 Cress (Lepidium sativum)

 Cress, also known as garden cress, is the rare vegetable that does well in nearly full shade.
 It matures very fast and likes moist soils.
-It's known for it's peppery and sometimes tangy flavor.Continue to 9 of 16 below.
+It is known for it's peppery and sometimes tangy flavor.Continue to 9 of 16 below.

 09 of 16

-Like other cooking greens, kale enjoys a container and generally do well with some shade preferring cool soils, making it a good choice for shady locations.
-It will tolerate very cool temperatures, including light frosts.
+Like other cooking greens, kale, another cabbage cousin, enjoys a container and generally does well with some shade preferring cool soils, making it a good choice for shady locations.
+It will tolerate very cool temperatures including light frosts.

 10 of 16